sveltejs/kit/documentation/docs/20-core-concepts/20-load.md

 > Streaming data will only work when JavaScript is enabled.
 You should avoid returning nested promises from a universal `load` function if the page is server rendered, as these are _not_ streamed — instead, the promise is recreated when the function reruns in the browser.

+> The headers and status code of a response cannot be changed once the response has started streaming, therefore you cannot `setHeaders` or throw redirects inside a streamed promise.

 ## Parallel loading

 When rendering (or navigating to) a page, SvelteKit runs all `load` functions concurrently, avoiding a waterfall of requests.
 During client-side navigation, the result of calling multiple server `load` functions are grouped into a single response.
 Once all `load` functions have returned, the page is rendered.